mambocab/mozerablebot/README.md

 You were looking for a bot, and then you found a bot.
-A love letter to Morrissey.

 ## Use